 - Legacy PCI Interrupts reception (RC) and generation (EP)

 - 2 x hardware interrupts per PCIe_SS1 and PCIe_SS2 controller mapped via the device Interrupt Crossbar (IRQ_CROSSBAR) to multiple device host (MPU, DSP, and so forth) interrupt controllers in the device

 - PCIe_PHY Loopback in RC mode

-For more information, see section PCIe Controller in chapter Serial Communication Interfaces of the device TRM.
+For more information, see PCIe Controller section in the device TRM.